srtee/lammps-USER-CONP2/README.md

 If you are reading this, you probably know that you need a custom compiled LAMMPS to use this plugin -- see below for instructions.

+# Citing this plugin

+If you have used this plugin, please use one or both of the following citations as suitable:

+1. https://doi.org/10.48610/6b1122a The University of Queensland eSpace digital repository DOI for this source code
+2. https://arxiv.org/abs/2201.12963 The ArXiv preprint describing electroneutrality and fully periodic techniques (`ffield` / `noslab zneutr`)

 # Known issues

 Fix conp used to crash without an error message if electrolyte particle IDs were non-contiguous (e.g. after a `delete_atoms` command).